mirsayib/automationGimmicks/README.md

 # automationGimmicks
 Small stuff I automated using Python for my lazy self
-Note: to use, please edit the directories to match for your own system
+Note: to use, please edit the directories to match those of your own system

 general tools: pyperclips, shutil, ... mostly I used selenium, bs4, requests and webbrowser modules for webscraping